joeyates/ruby-sun-times/README.md

 # SunTimes
 [![Build Status](https://secure.travis-ci.org/timoschilling/sun-times.png?branch=master)](http://travis-ci.org/timoschilling/sun-times)

-_This is a Fork of [joeyates/ruby-sun-times](https://github.com/joeyates/ruby-sun-times) and is avalible as [sun-times gem](https://rubygems.org/gems/sun-times) so there is no explicit `require` necessary in rails projects._
+_This is a Fork of [joeyates/ruby-sun-times](https://github.com/joeyates/ruby-sun-times) and is avalible as [sun-times gem](https://rubygems.org/gems/sun-times) so there is no explicit `require` necessary in Bundler projects._

 Calculates sunrise and sunset times.